Professor Lyrical Biography

 “Professor Lyrical” is an artist and educator known for using the positive aspects of Hip Hop culture to empower citizens to self-advocate for socioeconomic change.
-In addition to being a highly acclaimed lyricist, performer, and rap music recording artist, he is also a full-time Lecturer of Mathematics and Assistant Academic specialist at Northeastern University in Boston, Massachusetts, where he also earned his doctorate in 2016.
+In addition to being a highly acclaimed lyricist, performer, and rap music recording artist, he is also a full-time Assistant Teaching Professor at Northeastern University in Boston, Massachusetts, where he also earned his doctorate in 2016.
 Lyrical teaches mathematics within an innovative first year cohort (Foundation Year) and teaches undergraduate and graduate students (Math Methods) majoring in mathematics and education who are pursuing careers teaching math.
 In a relatively short time, he has already taught a staggering 150+ courses at eight Boston area colleges and universities in a variety of subjects spanning from “Hip Hop Culture & Lyricism” to “Calculus.”

 Professor Lyrical's doctoral study examines the factors leading to high rates of attrition for traditionally underrepresented students majoring in science, technology, engineering, and mathematics (STEM) based disciplines, while exploring ways in which Hip Hop pedagogy may play a role in increasing rates of degree attainment as well.
 Lyrical’s additional research interests include seeking ways to engage future diverse STEM leaders using Hip Hop culture and Hip Hop-centric pedagogy and curriculum, inside and outside of the classroom, while encouraging young people to think critically and creatively as engaged citizens and problem solvers.